Shubo176/shubo176.github.io/README.md

 3. Save.
 Your site will be published at `https://<username>.github.io/`.

 ## Edit points
-- `index.html`: name, tagline, About, Skills, Highlights.
+- `index.html`: name, tagline, About, Skills, Highlights, Projects section.
-- `projects.html`: two AI4S project cards.
-Add code links when repos are ready.
 - `assets/style.css`: colors and layout.